jfrog/SwampUp2021/SU-301-Practical-Guide-to-Leveraging-JFrog-Pipelines-for-Jenkins-Users/README.md

 ## K8S

+> the K8S integration is already provisioned

 In `lab3/cd/k8s/values.yml`, Update the git resource by using your own git repo :
 ```
       path: cyan21/su301
 ```

 Create the following Pipelines integrations :
-* K8S (with the provided Kubeconfig) and name it as you wish
 * IncomingWebhook and name it as you wish

 Modify your pipeline source accordingly : `SU-301-Practical-Guide-to-Leveraging-JFrog-Pipelines-for-Jenkins-Users\/lab3\/cd\/k8s\/.*\.yml`

-Edit the `lab3/cd/k8s/values.yml`  with your own integration names
+Edit the `lab3/cd/k8s/values.yml`  with your own integration name

 Extra :
 * Run the other pipeline :)

 ## VM

+> the SSH key integration is already provisioned
+> For the target VM, keep the one in the example

 Create the following Pipelines integrations :
-* SSH key (with the provided key pair) and name it as you wish
 * IncomingWebhook and name it as you wish

 Modify your pipeline source accordingly : `SU-301-Practical-Guide-to-Leveraging-JFrog-Pipelines-for-Jenkins-Users\/lab3\/cd\/vm\/pipelines.*\.yml`